Based on 5 years and ~2,000 HV battery repairs of EV Clinic field data.

 In not a single case could we take SOH as a parameter of current health.
 Zero correlation with failure.

 A Model S 85 taxi, DC fast charged every single day.
-SOH dropped to 30%.
+SOH dropped for 30%.
 The owner panicked.
 Most workshops would say: wreck it, replace the pack.

 We opened it and measured properly: